michaelpq/michaelpq.github.io/_posts/2015-10-09-automatic-shutdown-postmaster.markdown

 is that if postmaster.pid has been replaced by something else or has simply been removed, the postmaster will decide by itself to perform hara-kiri and stop as if an immediate shutdown has been initiated.
-At next restart this instance will then perform recovery actions, like that for example:
+At next restart this instance will then perform recovery actions.
+This can be faced under this circumstance for example:

     $ rm $PGDATA/postmaster.pid
     [wait a bit]